MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 Azure Machine Learning provides many capabilities for continuous model monitoring.
 For a comprehensive list of this functionality, see [Capabilities of model monitoring](concept-model-monitoring.md#capabilities-of-model-monitoring).
 In many cases, you need to set up model monitoring that supports advanced monitoring tasks.
 The following section provides a few examples of advanced monitoring:

 * The use of multiple monitoring signals for a broad view
-* The use of historical model training data or validation data as the comparison reference dataset
+* The use of historical model training data or validation data as the comparison reference data asset
-* Monitoring of the top *N* most important features and individual features
+* Monitoring of the *N* most important features and individual features

 ### Configure feature importance